 "I didn't see anybody at the window"

-"You must have Tim," Desmond pleaded.
+"You must have Dick," Desmond pleaded.

 Bradshaw became grim.
 "You're going to have to cut down on the juice, my man, or you'll find yourself in a lunatic asylum."

-"Worse, maybe Dundrum," Richards warned.
+"Worse, maybe Dundrum," Timmins warned.

 It was July and Davis decided that it would enhance his sanity if he moved into the basement flat on Harcourt Street, known as 'Hangover Haunt'.
 In its front room, cluttered with sofas and settees which gave it the haphazard cosiness sometimes found in a junk shop, Davis bumped into Frank Roche.
 As luck would have it Roche told Davis about a job, as a kind of butler, in a plush house which a friend of his had just left.
 He would have applied for it himself except that he had to go to London on secret Saor Eire business and he was unable to say how long it would detain him.